 While going public is a significant milestone, it's crucial for management to recognize that it involves a transformation of the business, including enhancing current processes, controls, and infrastructure to support additional financial reporting requirements and operational needs of a successful public company.

-One of the most difficult time periods that a CFO can go through is when the company decides to go public.
+One of the most challenging time periods that a CFO can go through is when the company decides to go public.
 Whether it’s an IPO, SPAC, or direct listing, it’s impossible for a CFO to be fully prepared for the large amount of work that will need to be done and the intense scrutiny that comes along with it.
-By following these 6 tips before the process starts, CFOs can come far more prepared for a smoother transition into taking the company public.
+While many companies have put public listing plans on pause, CFOs would be wise to follow these 6 tips to get ready now for when the IPO window reopens.

 1) Keep Customers as the #1 Priority

 Engineering a successful IPO, SPAC or direct listing requires a ton of work and comes with much scrutiny.
 CFOs need to provide large amounts of data on operations and financials as well as detailed information about business strategies at any given time.
-It is important not to let this get in the way of the reason why the business has been successful until now: serving customers.
+It is important to keep this from getting in the way of the reason why the business has been successful until now: serving customers.

-For one, all of the additional time and energy spent on getting everything in order for going public can take away from company wide efforts in keeping up a high level of customer satisfaction, but there is another aspect as well.
-Communicating customer-centric business strategies to stakeholders and staying focused on delivering for your customers even during this busy time is important for all parties involved- employees, investors and most importantly, customers.
-Having real-time access to customer, sales, and operational data will be critical in driving success in the going public process and bring clarity to the lengthy and difficult process.
+For one, all of the additional time and energy spent on getting everything in order for going public can take away from company-wide efforts in keeping up a high level of customer satisfaction, but there is another aspect as well.
+Communicating customer-centric business strategies to stakeholders and staying focused on delivering for your customers even during this busy time is important for all parties involved- employees, investors, and most importantly, customers.
+Having real-time access to customer, sales, and operational data will be critical in driving success in the going public process and bringing clarity to the lengthy and difficult process.